 - You can also try turning off your camera to reduce the demand you’re putting on the connection.

 - Also think about what else in the house is putting demands on your wifi.
-If your bandwidth is limited, then during important calls, encourage housemates (if possible) to limit their own use of streaming video and video chats.
+If your bandwidth is limited, then during important calls, encourage housemates to limit their own use of streaming video and video chats (if possible).
 Also consider putting all your assorted devices (phones, tablets, TV’s) in airplane mode so they’re not pulling on your data by downloading updates in the background.

 And, of course, another thing to consider is changing your internet provider or changing your service plan to get more bandwidth.
 It would increase monthly bills for your household, so is not an option for many, but if it’s affordable, it could make sense during this time that so much of our life may need to take place online due to pandemic.